iosphere/ISHWeiss/content/widgets.md

 * `viewWillTransition(to:with:)`

+	* iOS 11: **not** called initially
-	* First method to be called with the correct view bounds, including subviews.
+	* iOS 10: First method to be called with the correct view bounds, including subviews.
 Should be used to resize everything that is not updated through auto layout (e.g., collection view item sizes and insets).
 	* `traitCollection` is also complete: Compact width and regular height on iPhone (incl.
 6/7 Plus in landscape), both regular on iPad.
 Does not seem to change during rotation.

 * `viewWillAppear(_)`

+   * iOS 11: Resize everything that is not updated through auto layout.
-	* Delayed slightly.
-Should probably not be implemented in most cases, see discussion below.
+   * iOS 10: Should probably not be implemented in most cases.
+   * May be delayed slightly, see discussion below.

 ## Lifecycle